timothycohen/battleship/src/README.md

 - [x] allow second player as computer
 - [x] show/hide toggle for own ships
 - [x] allow different sized boards option in the code
-- [ ] make board size player selectable
+- [ ] make board size player selectable (it's already set up. just have to give the user the option to select an integer)
-- [ ] hovering over suitable spots on the setup board should highlight them
+- [ ] hovering over suitable spots on the setup board should highlight them (can modify the placeShip function to return a bool if it's possible at that space)
-- [ ] make the computer smarter than just choosing random unattacked squares
+- [ ] make the computer smarter than just choosing random unattacked squares (scan the board for hits and choose a space one away)

 ### styling:
 - [x] new game form